 The Embassy will be able to verify that copies of certain documents are correct.
 This includes copies of passports, id cards, diplomas, etc. Please do not bring a copy with you; you need to bring the original.

-It is also important to be aware that the Norwegian Embassy can ONLY perform this service if the reason for the need of the true copy is related to Norway one way or the other.
+It is also important to be aware that the Norwegian Embassy can ONLY perform this service to validate Norwegian documents.

 The fee for this service is €25.

 Should you need to get a copy of your birth certificate (if you were born in Norway) you need to contact the county you were born.
 The Embassy can not assist in this, as if would be considered personal information and therefore only released to the person in question, as per the Data Protection Laws.